ropensci/roweb/_drafts/2017-xx-xx-patentsview.md

 Combined, these two things make patents a prime target for data analysis.
 However, until recently it was hard to get at the data inside these documents.
-One had to either collect it manually using USPTOâ€™s search engine, or figure out a way to download, parse, and model huge XML data dumps.
+One had to either collect it manually using USPTO’s search engine, or figure out a way to download, parse, and model huge XML data dumps.
 Enter PatentsView.